Jaguars open up QB competition after 12-8 loss to Bucs

 Aug.
 18, 2017

-JACKSONVILLE, Florida (AP) — Blake Bortles' career in Jacksonville could be nearing an end.
+JACKSONVILLE, Fla.
+(AP) — Blake Bortles' career in Jacksonville could be nearing an end.

 Coach Doug Marrone opened up the team's quarterback job after Bortles' latest inconsistent performance Thursday night, giving Chad Henne a chance to start.

 "I'm looking for someone who is going to lead this offense," Marrone said.
 "I'm not happy with the performance.
+I'm not going to sit here and BS anyone.
 Everyone saw it out there.
 Whatever you want to call it, I'm still trying to evaluate who the best person is at that position."

 Bortles completed 8 of 13 passes for 65 yards in a 12-8 preseason loss to Tampa Bay and headed to the sideline after four possessions that ended with punts.
 He missed Allen Robinson on two plays, including a woefully underthrown ball down the seam.